I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 - In 2024 I was way out of “normal”.

-So, on second thought, my elevated LDL-C may not be all because of keto and maybe BP coffee plays a role too!
+So, on second thought, my elevated LDL-C may not be all because of keto and maybe BP coffee played a role too!

 At this level, I’ll do my own n=1 study on myself and I’ll measure my LDL-C (among others.)